15 States With Best Healthcare for Seniors in 2026: Rankings

 Living Well with Chronic Conditions classes

 These programs serve adults aged 60 and older at 15 county-operated senior centers.
-Trained volunteers teach healthy behaviors and various classes, strengthening community engagement.
+Trained volunteers teach healthy behaviors and various classes, which strengthens community ties.

 Utah healthcare innovation